Some posts contain compensated links. Please read this disclaimer for more info.

 Taxis are cheap, and if you are traveling with a group, it is often affordable to hire a taxi driver for the day, even on long-distance journeys.
 Simply find one in town and negotiate a price (this may be easier to do in Russian if you know it).

-There are trains in Georgia which run between the big cities but also have stops in small towns.
-The schedule at the train stop in most places doesn’t have English translations, so you are probably going to need to ask for help.
+There are trains in Georgia that run between the big cities, but also have stops in small towns.
+The schedule at the train stop in most places in Georgia doesn’t have English translations, so you’ll probably have to ask for help.
 Trains run their routes twice a day.

 Renting a car isn’t exactly cheap in Georgia, which is why we would suggest the marshrutkas or trains.
 If traveling with a group, your best bet is a taxi.